chakradharsrinivas16/Scala_Assignment/README.md

 ### Question - 2

 We need to answer the given questions(4), in order to work upon players we created a case class called players and declared some attributes to it, and played with them.
+#### Note - Please find that data abot the players are taken from .txt file and mapped.

 The below is the case class definition for a player object.
 It has six attributes:

 - Year: an integer representing the year in which the player played.